oscar-barlow/CV/ReadMe.md

 ## Experience

+**Associate Consultant - Infinity Works** (June 2017 - present)
+* Full stack role at a leading agile development consultancy, working in Java and React.

 **Developer - Makers Academy (contracted to HSBC)** (April 2017 - June 2017)

 * Two-month consultancy contract - delivered an MVP of an internal tool for reconciling employee data from different sources.